Best Nearly New Car Deals - March 2025

 Buying a nearly new car or pre-registered car from a trusted dealer is a great way to save you money.
 We pick the best nearly new cars we've found on sale with the biggest discounts available

 If you're after a nearly new car then you've come to the right place.
-Although stocks of new and used cars are still more limited than usual, we've searched high and low to find the best deals on nearly new cars in the UK.
+We've searched high and low for the best deals on nearly new cars in the UK and this page is where you'll find our top value for money picks.

 It's fair to say there's nothing quite like driving off in a brand new car.
 However, that's not always possible, but going for a nearly new car could well be the next best thing.
 Yes, you may not be able to choose the colour and exact specification, but you'll benefit by saving a hefty amount of cash compared to the list price of a new car.